beehive-lab/TornadoVM/assembly/src/docs/2_EXAMPLES.md

 ## 3. Vector Addition using Vector Types

-Tornado API exposes a set of data structures to developers to use specific vector operations such as addition, multiplication, etc.
+The TornadoVM API exposes a set of data structures to developers to use specific vector operations such as addition, multiplication, etc.
-The simple algorithm of vector addition can be rewritten to use Tornado vector types.
-The Tornado JIT compiler will generate OpenCL vector types that match the Tornado vector types.
+The simple algorithm of vector addition can be rewritten to use TornadoVM vector types.
+The TornadoVM JIT compiler will generate OpenCL vector types that match the Tornado vector types.

-The following snippet shows the vector addition example using Tornado's vector types.
+The following snippet shows the vector addition example using TornadoVM's vector types.

 ```java